-With the BFI beginning a two month retrospective of Satyajit Ray in August, Andrew Robinson reflects on the continuing appeal of this master filmmaker.
+As the BFI commences a two-month retrospective of Satyajit Ray in August, Andrew Robinson contemplates the enduring allure of this cinematic maestro.

 Andrew Robinson is the author of three books on Satyajit Ray: Satyajit Ray: The Inner Eye; Satyajit Ray: A Vision of Cinema; and The Apu Trilogy: Satyajit Ray and the Making of an Epic.